 Years passed.
 Titles improved.
 My soul did not.

-Then one evening, at a corporate retirement party full of stale laughter and expensive watches, an old college acquaintance leaned toward me and said, “Do you remember Lily Parker?”
+Then one evening, at a corporate retirement party full of stale laughter and expensive watches, an old college acquaintance leaned toward me and asked, “Do you remember Lily Parker?”

-I remember feeling something tighten in my chest before I answered.
+I felt something tighten in my chest before I answered.

 “Of course.”